dzenvikas/reactive-http/README.md

 ## Http/Ajax

-Making http request to the web in a React application.
+Making http request to the web (server) in a React application.